Course Outline

 - Lab exercises.

-- Key considerations before starting a capture.
+- Key considerations before starting.

 - Promiscuous mode.